 A couple of posts ago, I noted that I was surprised by seeing Stephen Jobs’s name listed as an inventor of one of the patent applications I looked at.
 I was even more startled to see Goto.com listed as the assignee in another patent application this morning.
 This one was originally filed back before the October 2001 name change and wasn’t published for the public to get a gander at until today.

 In many ways, coming across it was a little like unearthing a time capsule.
 You have to look in the internet archive to get a first-hand taste of what it was like, and be reminded that it has an even longer history under an older name.
-In How We Got To GoTo, we are told that the site’s original name was the World Wide Web Worm, and before it was acquired, it was one of the first searchable sites that automatically indexed the web with its own web crawler.
+For example, in How We Got To GoTo, we are told that the site’s original name was the World Wide Web Worm, and before it was acquired, it was one of the first searchable sites that automatically indexed the web with its own , web crawler.

 Considering that the site hasn’t been called Goto.com in more than four years and that it first arrived on the scene in the early days of the World Wide Web, it was a shock to see: